claw-project/claw-language-specification/definition/loop-transform.md

 !$claw loop-fusion [group(*group_id*)]
 ```

+Loop jamming or fusion is used to merge 2 or more loops.
+Sometime, the work
+performed in a loop is too small to create significant impact on performance
+when it is parallelized.
+Merging some loops together create bigger block
+to be parallelized.

-The loop-fusion directive allows to merge 2 to N loops in a single one.
-If no
+The **loop-fusion** directive allows to merge 2 to N loops in a single one.
+If
-group option is given, all the loops decorated with the directive in the same
+no group option is given, all the loops decorated with the directive in the same
 block will be merged together as a single group.

 All the loop within a group must share the same range.